Option pricing in exponential L\'evy models with transaction costs: Abstract

 \section{Abstract}

-We present an approach for pricing a European call option in presence of proportional transaction costs, when the stock price follows a general exponential L\'{e}vy process.
+We present an approach for pricing European call options in presence of proportional transaction costs, when the stock price follows a general exponential L\'{e}vy process.
 The model is a generalization of the celebrated work of Davis, Panas and Zariphopoulou (1993), where the value of the option is defined as the utility indifference price.
-This approach requires the solution of two stochastic singular control problems in finite time, satisfying the same Hamilton-Jacobi-Bellman equation, with different terminal conditions.
-We solve numerically the continuous time optimization problem using the Markov chain approximation method and consider several L\'{e}vy processes such as diffusion, Merton and Variance Gamma processes to model the underlying stock log-price.
-This model takes into account the possibility of portfolio bankruptcy.
-We show numerical results for the simpler case of a big investor, whose probability of default can be ignored.
-Option prices are obtained for both the writer and the buyer.
+This approach requires the solution of two stochastic singular control problems in finite horizon, satisfying the same Hamilton-Jacobi-Bellman equation, with different terminal conditions.
+We introduce a general formulation for these portfolio selection problems, and then we focus on the special case in which the probability of default is ignored.
+We solve numerically the optimization problems using the Markov chain approximation method and show results for diffusion, Merton and Variance Gamma processes.
+Option prices are computed for both the writer and the buyer.

 \textbf{Keywords:} option pricing, transaction costs, Lévy processes, indifference price, singular stochastic control, variational inequality, Markov chain approximation.